 Academic Services

 Student Academic Success supports the mission of the University by developing, implementing, and assessing initiatives and practices to ensure all students are offered the resources and relationships necessary for high quality learning, academic persistence, and degree completion.
-This includes Academic Advising & Transfer Services, the Center for Academic Excellence, Career Services, Second Year Experience, Summer Start, freshman learning communities, the university first year experience courses, and the USA Scholars initiative, including our Earn Back program.
+This includes Academic Advising & Transfer Services, the Center for Academic Excellence, Career Development, Second Year Experience, Summer Start, freshman learning communities, the university first year experience courses, and the USA Scholars initiative, including our Earn Back program.
 For more information visit https://www.southalabama.edu/departments/academicsuccess/.

 Learning Communities